ciaranrobrien/SwiftUIScrollOffset/README.md

 ## Advanced Usage
 Provide a unique identifier to `scrollOffsetID` to read the scroll offset from anywhere in the view hierarchy.
+Use the `projectedValue` of `ScrollOffset` to programmatically scroll to an offset.
 ```swift
 struct ContentView: View {
     var body: some View {